-As we know, The most widely used mail server by most businesses is the MS Exchange Server to encourage collaborative capabilities.
-It is a great way to organize and store emails and shared data in the Exchange database (EDB) file.
-An Exchange Server Database is composed of both Private and Public folders.
-Private folders are mailboxes that contain system and user mailboxes.
-On the other hand, Public folders are used for sharing data between users of the organization through shared access to the Exchange data.
+MS Exchange is the preferred choice of mail server for several businesses and organizations across the globe.
+It stores emails and other mailbox data of users in the Exchange database (EDB) file.
+This Exchange Server Database file (EDB) is composed of Private and Public folders.
+Private folders are mailboxes that contain system and user mailbox data.
+On the other hand, Public folders are used for sharing data with other users in your organization, through shared access to the Exchange data.

 Step 2: Click on File>Open>Import

-Step 4: In the next screen click on Outlook Data File (.PST) and click on ”Next”
+Step 4: In Export to a file dialog box, click on Outlook Data File (.PST) and then click on ”Next”

-Step 6: Choose the location where you want to save the export .PST file and click “Finish”
+Step 6: Choose a location where you want to save the exported PST file and click “Finish”

 Step 7: Leave the password fields blank and click on “OK”

 That’s it!
 You’ve successfully exported Exchange 2010 Public Folders to PST.

 Method 2: Use Stellar Converter for EDB to Export Public Folders to PST File

 When it comes to exporting Public Folders to PST in Exchange 2010, the PowerShell cmdlets doesn’t help.
 While you may export Exchange 2010 Public folders to PST by using MS Outlook Import/Export Wizard, there’s always a chance of PST